-A truly nutty dessert
+A truly wacky dessert

-Take this "everything" sundae, as big as a football and encircled by small offerings of Heath Bar, Oreo, sprinkles, sugar-dusted nuts, and a bunch of other whack treats, including gummies (presumably cannabis-free, but like I mentioned about Charley...).
+Or take this "everything" sundae, as big as a football and encircled by small offerings of Heath Bar, Oreo, sprinkles, sugar-dusted nuts, and a bunch of other whack treats, including gummies (presumably cannabis-free, but like I mentioned about Charley...).

 The ice cream itself has a lovely salty edge, the whipped topping sturdy and not overly sweet.

-Crazier?
-Sixteen cocktails on tap, all mixology quality.
+Wild: Sixteen cocktails on tap, all mixologist-quality

-I had a Mai Tai to test them -- it's a drink often done horribly wrong, sweet as one of those gummies.
-Charley nailed it, with real orgeat (a kind of almond cream), two rums, and juice from fresh limes.
+I ordered the Mai Tai to test the bar's handiwork.
+It's a drink often done horribly, sweet as a gummy bear.
+Charley nailed it, with real orgeat (a kind of almond cream essential to the authentic recipe), two rums, and juice from fresh limes.

-Final crazy: It's located at Rio in Gaithersburg, Maryland, which is paved with middling chains and whelmed over by movie-goers and families with naggy kids.
+Final crazy: The restaurant is located at Rio in Gaithersburg, Maryland, which is paved with middling chains and whelmed over by movie-goers and families with naggy kids.
 Charley could thrive downtown.
-It's been open a month.
-Whether it'll make it in deep-middle suburbia is anybody's guess.
+It's been open a month, and crowds so far have been good.

-Anyhow, my whole point is, you'd crazy not to pay Charley a visit
+Anyhow, my whole point is, you'd crazy not to pay Charley a visit.